Daphiy/SetShift/README.md

-# A custom behavioural task
+# A behavioural task + questionnaire

 This is an implementation of a behavioural task with a questionnaire at the beginning and feedback questions at the end.
 If you want to adjust this code for your purposes (another behavioural task), feel free to contact me at daphiya@gmail.com